 After Sarah completed her dissertation on seaports and literature of the sea, she moved to focuson one port specifically, New Orleans.
-From her research on the port and the city, she decided to broaden her reserach to Writing Studies and in particular the study of visual rhetoric.
+From her research on the port and the city, she decided to broaden her reserach to Writing Studies and in particular the study of visual and material rhetorics.
 Her teaching and research correlate in certain classes she teaches, such as Writing for the Humanities (109HU).
 New Orleans is the focus of the class as the city and its rich history offers students a variety of subjects on which to conduct research.
 Students work on food, music, historical sites like the French Quarter and Congo Square, the aftereffects of Hurricane Katrina, swamp landscapes, and architecture.
 In Sarah's 109V course, Writing for the Visual arts, students learn about visual rhetoric in order to apply it in a variety of theoretical and professional writing projects.

 Ihabiting the Icon: Shipping Containers and the New Imagination of Western Space--Western American Literature